 - Praxis Exam results are recognized internationally

-- Praxis Exams are widely available, including the ability to take them at home with live monitoring from an online proctor (Canada and US only), and ETS has implemented special measures during the COVID-19 pandemic
+- Praxis Exams are widely available, including the ability to take them at home with live monitoring from an online proctor (Canada and US only)

 - Fees for Praxis Exams are low cost – approximately $195 CDN